Parental bereavement leave

 Right to parental bereavement leave

-Everyone has the basic right to at least 2 weeks off for parental bereavement leave where:-
+Eligible employees have the right to up to 2 weeks’ parental bereavement leave where:-

 It’s important to note that the issue of stillborn children is treated in the same manner as the death of an older child.
 The trauma and mental pressure associated with these events will often require professional assistance.